 5 Ways to Make Your Presentation Memorable

-One of the most insightful books I’ve read on presentations was Nancy Duarte’s Resonate, where she recommended we always look to create S.T.A.R moments in presentations - ie Something, They’ll Always Remember.
+One of the best books I’ve read on presentations was Nancy Duarte’s Resonate.
+She recommended we always create S.T.A.R moments in presentations - Something, They’ll Always Remember.
 It’s a great piece of advice.
-Throughout our business careers we sit through and deliver many presentations, but how many are truly memorable?
+Throughout our careers, we sit through and deliver many presentations.
+But how many are truly memorable?
 Here are a few suggestions on how to ensure your presentation stands the test of time.

 1 The repeatable sound bite